 Dentures can be made for you by a dentist, dental prosthetist (advanced dental technician) or specialist prosthodontist.

-Dentures are made especially to fit your mouth.
+Dentures are made specially to fit your mouth.
 This often means several dental visits before the denture is finished, to make sure that accurate measurements are taken, and the denture fits well.